mvolkmann/blog/src/python/jupyter.md

 Keyboard shortcuts, many of which are borrowed from Vim, include:

 - return - edit current cell
-- shift-return - stop editing current cell and execute it
+- shift-return - stop editing current cell, execute it, and advance to the next cell
+- ctrl-return - stop editing current cell, execute it, and remain on the current cell
 - esc - stop editing current cell and do not execute it
 - a - add a cell above current one
 - b - add a cell below current one
-- c - copy the current cell
+- c or press copy icon - copy the current cell
-- dd - delete the current cell
+- dd or press scissors icon - delete the current cell
 - j or down arrow - move down one cell
 - shift-j or shift down arrow - select current cell and next one down
 - k or up arrow - move up one cell
 - shift-k or shift up arrow - select current cell and previous one up
 - m - change format of current cell to Markdown
-- v - pasted copied cell into current cell
+- v or press paste icon (clipboard) - paste copied cell into current cell
 - x - cut current cell
 - y - change format of current cell to code
 - z - undo last action
 - shift-z - redo last undo
 - ctrl-shift-minus - split current cell into two

+Another way to select multiple cells starting from the current one is to shift-click the cell at the other end of the range (above or below the current one).

+To collapse a cell or the output of a code cell, click the vertical blue bar to its left.
+There is one blue bar for the cell and one for its output.
+To expand, click the blue vertical line again.
+The View menu contains many menu items that collapse and expand sets of cells and outputs.

 To select multiple cells,